ludicast/foursquare/README.markdown

 ## Requirements

-First of all it seems like the V2 crossdomain is less permissive than V1's, so for now this library only works with AIR apps.
+First of all it seems that this library only works with AIR apps, and SWFs that are hosted via https.

 Secondly, I use a library from Ben Rimbey to cast foursquare's JSON results into Actionscript objects (e.g. `Venue`).
 This library was enhanced so it can receive nested objects (such as tips for a venue).
 An association tree can then be automatically pulled out of the JSON objects.